Code of law: History

 Meanwhile, African civilizations developed their own legal traditions, sometimes codifying them through consistent oral tradition, as illustrated e.g. by the Kouroukan Fouga, a charter proclaimed by the Mali Empire in 1222–1236, enumerating regulations in both constitutional and civil matters, and transmitted to this day by griots under oath.

 The Continental civil law tradition spread around the world along with European cultural and military dominance in recent centuries.
 During the Meiji Restoration, Japan adopted a new Civil Code (1898), based primarily on the French civil code and influenced by the German code.
 After the Xinhai Revolution of 1911 in China, the new Republic of China government abandoned the imperial code tradition and instead adopted a new civil code strongly influenced by the German Bürgerliches Gesetzbuch, and also influenced by the Japanese code.
 This new tradition has been largely maintained in the legal system of the People's Republic of China since 1949.

 Meanwhile, codifications also became more common in common law systems.
 For example, a criminal code is found in a number of common law jurisdictions in Australia and the Americas, and continues to be debated in England.

 In the Americas, the influence of Continental legal codes has manifest itself in two ways.
 In civil law jurisdictions, legal codes in the Continental tradition are common.
 In common law jurisdictions, however, there has been a strong trend towards codification.
 The result of such codification, however, is not always a legal code as found in civil law jurisdictions.
 For example, the California Civil Code largely codifies common law doctrine and is very different in form and content from all other civil codes.

 Civil code

 A civil code typically forms the core of civil law systems.
 The legal code typically covers exhaustively the entire system of private law.

-Civil codes are always also found in common especially in the United States of America.
-However, such civil codes are often collections of common law rules and a variety of ad hoc statutes; that is, they do not aspire to complete logical coherence.